-According to ROME IV criteria for the diagnosis of functional dyspepsia, the presence of one or more of the following symptoms (after excluding the organic diseases of your gut) indicates FD.
+According to ROME IV criteria for diagnosing functional dyspepsia, the presence of one or more of the following symptoms (after excluding the organic diseases of your gut) indicates FD.

-- Early satiety: You cannot complete your meal because of the fullness or the tight band that develops around your stomach.
+- Early satiety: You cannot complete your meal because of the fullness of the tight band that develops around your stomach.

 - Epigastric discomfort, pain, or burning: that develops after eating.

-In 75% of cases of functional dyspepsia (FD), no organic cause can be detected.
+In 75% of functional dyspepsia (FD) cases, no organic cause can be detected.

 3. Functional Abdominal pain and bloating.

 Functional abdominal pain is a separate entity.
-It is a type of non-specific abdominal pain that comes and goes in waves.
+It is a non-specific abdominal pain that comes and goes in waves.